 The Final Countdown

 1) If a traveler could only have one meal in Vancouver – Ricky’s favorite is the Tomahawk Restaurant (reviews).
-He loves how they have tremendous food and embrace the history and culture of the indigenous people.
+He loves how they have tremendous food and embraces the history and culture of the indigenous people.

 2) Favorite memory of Vancouver – When Ricky’s then-fiance was traveling home from the Philippines, Ricky surprised her with a flash mob at the airport proposal.
 And it was all caught on video!

 The surprise proposal even made it into the Vancouver newspaper.

 3) Happiest Happy Hour in Vancouver – Ricky recommends any of the Glowbal (reviews) family of restaurants.
 Each has distinct flavors on their menus, but they all have tremendous cocktails and food at a great happy hour price from 2 pm to 5 pm.